 Hawaii Tourist Suing Vegas’s Boyd Gaming Corp.

-October 24, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+October 24, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 While on a trip to Las Vegas in 2011, Susan Ho, who is a lesbian, was allegedly surrounded by a group of Boyd Gaming Corps employees and accused Ho of being a man attempting to spy on women in the restroom.